alackles/CMSC-510-FT-23/_pages/notes/wk1/1-algo.md

 Time | Activity | Purpose
 ---- | ---- | ----
 9:50 - 10:15 | Names + Intro Activity | Build community for our course
-10:15 - 10:45 | What is an Algorithm? | Build on past knowledge and experience
+10:15 - 10:40 | Syllabus and Homework Overview | Discuss course-wide logistics
-10:45 - 11:00 | Syllabus and Homework Overview | Discuss course-wide logistics
+10:40 - 11:00 | What is an Algorithm? | Build on past knowledge and experience

 # Learning Goals